pymupdf/PyMuPDF/docs/document.rst

       :arg int,tuple page_id: *(Changed in v1.17.0)*

           Either a 0-based page number, or a tuple *(chapter, pno)*.
-For an integer, any *-inf < page_id < pageCount* is acceptable.
+For an **integer**, any *-inf < page_id < pageCount* is acceptable.
 While page_id is negative, :attr:`pageCount` will be added to it.
 For example: to load the last page, you can use *doc.loadPage(-1)*.
 After this you have page.number = doc.pageCount - 1.

           For a tuple, *chapter* must be in range :attr:`Document.chapterCount`, and *pno* must be in range :meth:`Document.chapterPageCount` of that chapter.
 Both values are 0-based.
-With this notation, :attr:`Page.number` will equal the given tuple.
+Using this notation, :attr:`Page.number` will equal the given tuple.
 Relevant only for document types whith chapter support (EPUB currently).

       :rtype: :ref:`Page`

     .. note::

        Documents also follow the Python sequence protocol with page numbers as indices: *doc.loadPage(n) == doc[n]*.

-Consequently, expressions like *"for page in doc: ..."* and *"for page in reversed(doc): ..."* will successively yield the document's pages.
+       For **absolute page numbers** only, expressions like *"for page in doc: ..."* and *"for page in reversed(doc): ..."* will successively yield the document's pages.
 Refer to :meth:`Document.pages` which allows processing pages as with slicing.

-       You can also use this notation with the new chapter-based page identification: use *page = doc[(5, 2)]* to load the third page of the sixth chapter.
+       You can also use index notation with the new chapter-based page identification: use *page = doc[(5, 2)]* to load the third page of the sixth chapter.

-       For document types not supporting a chapter structure (like PDFs), :attr:`Document.chapterCount` is 1, and pages can alternatively be loaded via tuples *(0, pno)*.
+       To maintain a consistent API, for document types not supporting a chapter structure (like PDFs), :attr:`Document.chapterCount` is 1, and pages can also be loaded via tuples *(0, pno)*.
 See this [#f3]_ footnote for comments on performance improvements.

     .. method:: reload_page(page)